harvard-acc/ALADDIN/README.md

-  partition,cyclic,b,2048,2  //cyclic partition array b, size 2048, with partition factor 2 partition,cyclic,c,2048,2  //cyclic partition array c, size 2048, with partition factor 2 unrolling,triad,5,2        //unroll loop in triad, define at line 5 in triad.c, with unrolling factor 2
+  partition,cyclic,b,2048,2  //cyclic partition array b, size 2048, with partition factor 2 partition,cyclic,c,2048,2  //cyclic partition array c, size 2048, with partition factor 2 unrolling,triad,5,2        //unroll loop in triad, define at line 5 in triad.c, with unrolling factor 2 pipelining,1               //enable loop pipelining, applied to all loops
   ```

   The format of config file is: